microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ### Configuring a profile to always run elevated

-Oftentimes, users might have a particular toolchain that only works when running elevated.
+Oftentimes, users might have a particular tool chain that only works when running elevated.
 In these scenarios, it would be convenient for the user to be able to identify that the profile should _always_ run elevated.
 That way, they could open the profile from the dropdown menu of an otherwise unelevated window and have the elevated window open with the profile automatically.

-We'll be adding the `"elevated": true|false` setting as an _optional_ per-profile setting, with a default value of _not being set_.
-When set to `true` or `false`, we'll check to see if this window is elevated before creating the connection for this profile.
-If the window has a different elevation level than requested in the profile, then we'll create a new window with the requested elevation level to handle the new connection.
+We'll be adding the `"elevate": true|false` setting as a per-profile setting, with a default value of `false`.
+When set to `true`, we'll try to auto-elevate the profile whenever it's launched.
+We'll check to see if this window is elevated before creating the connection for this profile.
+If the window is not elevated, then we'll create a new window with the requested elevation level to handle the new connection.

+`"elevate": false` will do nothing.
+If the window is already elevated, then the profile won't open an un-elevated window.

 If the user tries to open an `"elevated": true` profile in a window that's already elevated, then a new tab/split will open in the existing window, rather